Connect

 '''

+You’re shocked when this again … just works.
+All you need to do is migrate your backend test suite and … you’re done.
 Or are you?
-You’ve re-implemented your local dev containers as Flox environments that run transparently on your laptop.
-But how are you supposed to replicate what you’ve done in CI—or in production?
+You’ve re-implemented your local dev containers as Flox environments that will run on your team’s laptops.
+But how are you supposed to run these environments in CI—or in production?

 That’s what the flox containerize command is for.
 It automatically exports Flox environments as container images, compressing them into tarballs and/or optionally exporting them to an available container runtime.